Ira Bowman

-Ira Bowman (born June 11, 1973) is a retired American professional basketball player formerly in the National Basketball Association (NBA).
+Ira Bowman (born June 11, 1973) is an American retired professional basketball player formerly in the National Basketball Association (NBA).
 He is currently an assistant men's basketball coach for Auburn University.

 He attended Providence College and the University of Pennsylvania but was not selected in an NBA draft.
 He played for the Philadelphia 76ers and the Atlanta Hawks from 1999 to 2001.
 He played for the Connecticut Pride of the Continental Basketball Association (CBA) from 1996 to 2001 and earned nominations to the CBA All-Defensive Team in 1999 and 2000.
 He played for the Grand Rapids Hoops of the CBA in 2002.
 He also played 13 games in the NBL for the Gold Coast Rollers in 1996.

 Bowman played high school basketball at Seton Hall Preparatory School in West Orange, New Jersey, where he led the team to a 31–1 record as a senior and became the school's all-time career points leader.
 He was also the Ivy League Player of the Year (1995–1996) when he was playing for the University of Pennsylvania.